Mexico innovation opportunities

-Opportunities and tips for innovation and doing business in Mexico
+Opportunities and tips for innovation and doing business Mexico

-- Mexico has 85 mln. internet users and 86.3 mln. smartphone users.
-E-commerce, digital marketing and social media sector are rapidly growing in the country.
+Mexico has 85 mln. internet users and 86.3 mln. smartphone users.
+E-commerce, digital marketing and social media sectors are rapidly growing in the country.

-- The in Mexico is the 7th largest in the world.
+The automotive sector in Mexico is the 7th largest in the world.
 However, a large number of products and parts for automotive vehicles are being imported from the US and China.
 In light of growing domestic demand, consider production of vehicle parts and investment in the sector.